chanzuckerberg/fogg/README.md

 It makes life easy for folks working with cloud infrastructure.
 We've been using fogg and its predecessor internally at CZI for ~10 months.
 It has made it possible for many developers without terraform experience to safely roll new infrastructure with less stress and higher quality.

 "I hope one day you might consider open sourcing `fogg`, i really love it.
-This would of saved me so much time in the past." - @lenn0x
+This would have saved me so much time in the past." - @lenn0x

+## Getting Help

+If you need help getting started with fogg, either open a github issue or join our gitter chat room (TODO link).

 ## Install